 - Conduct research for at least four semesters under the supervision of a faculty mentor.

-- Attend at least four research seminars in all non-BIOE489H semesters and submit brief summaries; it is preferred that the students attend the BIOE seminar, but other seminars, such as CHBE, ENMA, MOCB, etc. are acceptable).
+- Attend at least four research seminars in the second and third semesters and submit brief summaries; it is preferred that the students attend the BIOE seminar, but other seminars, such as CHBE, ENMA, MOCB, etc. are acceptable.

 - Present a research update to the BIOE489H class during the final year of the program.